 - Apply powder into cracks and crevices in furniture and rooms.

-Most insecticides used for bed bug control are primarily of the pyrethroid class of pesticides, like Harris Bed Bug Killer.
+Most insecticides used for bed bug control are primarily of the pyrethroid class of pesticides, like Harris Bed Bug Killer Spray.
 Elimination of bed bugs in a home involves use of effective insecticides applied to all points where bed bugs are present.
 Our water-based, odorless treatments must directly contact the bed bugs during application.